 In Europe, patients often receive a special massage called lymph therapy or lymph drainage before undergoing surgery.
 This method of treatment was popularized in the US by the Danish doctor, Dr. Emil Vodder, as an effective treatment for lymphedema.
-Practitioners believe that it significantly improves healing by readying the system for recovery.
+Practitioners believe that it significantly improves body function by readying the system for recovery.
 For more information, visit Dr. Vodder’s educational website.

 On an everyday basis, regular lymph massage (particularly around the abdomen, axillary nodes, and breast) can be great preventive health maintenance.
 There are many ways to practice lymph massage, and I recommend that you visit a certified massage therapist to learn more.

 In addition, we recommend the following steps to ensure that your lymph remains clear and unimpeded.
 Whether you have symptoms or not, every woman will benefit from these techniques.